-During the years covered by this Agreement, the Transition Year Benefit will be available to all Members not on Level II of the District's evaluation system at the time of retirement.
+During the years covered by this Agreement, the Transition Year Benefit will be available to all Members not on a Targeted Support Plan at the time of retirement.

 Those retirees electing the Transition Year option will have five (5) days of paid sick leave during their Transition Year.
 For each sick day beyond five (5) but no more than ten (10), the retiree's pay will be reduced by the amount of the substitute pay for such day.
 For each sick day beyond ten (10) during the Transition Year, the retiree's pay will be reduced by the per diem pay for that retiree.